hugepizza/youtube2anki/README.md

 <center><img src="https://i.imgur.com/HJVHt3t.png" alt="Image" width="150"/>
 </center>

-## SubtitleZen: Your Path to English Fluency
+## Youtube2Anki: Learn Language by Youtube & Anki

-SubtitleZen is a Chrome extension designed to help English learners gradually reduce their dependency on subtitles while watching YouTube videos.
-With a sleek and modern interface powered by Plosma UI and DaisyUI frameworks, this extension provides a structured approach to improve your English listening skills.
+YouTube2Anki is a Chrome extension designed to enhance your language learning experience by seamlessly integrating YouTube subtitles with Anki flashcards.
+With a user-friendly interface powered by Plosma UI and DaisyUI frameworks, this extension simplifies the process of creating Anki cards from YouTube videos.

 ### 🌟 Key Features

-1. **Controlled Subtitle Display** - Gradually reduce subtitle visibility to train your listening skills.
+1. **YouTube Subtitle Retrieval** - Easily fetch subtitles from YouTube videos to aid in language learning.

-2. **Smart Subtitle Capture** - Reliably capture and display subtitles from YouTube videos.
+2. **Pause and Display** - Pause the video, and the extension will display the current subtitle for easy reference.

-3. **Pause and Review** - Pause the video to review the current subtitle when needed.
+3. **Click-to-Seek** - Click on any displayed subtitle, and the extension will automatically navigate to the corresponding position in the video.

-4. **Click-to-Seek** - Click on any displayed subtitle to jump to that part of the video for better understanding.
+4. **AI Powered Translation** - Leverage the power of AI to translate subtitles into different languages, expanding your language learning possibilities.

-5. **Learning-Focused Experience** - A distraction-free environment designed specifically for English learning.
+5. **Anki Card Integration** - Select desired subtitles and seamlessly add them to your Anki flashcards, streamlining the process of building a personalized vocabulary deck.

 ### 🚀 Technical Details